nomadicburrito/PMIDtoAbstract/README.md

 To get only the abstracts, use the following:

-python requestNCBI.py <file with PMIDs> 0
+python requestNCBI.py fileWithPMIDs 0

 To get the abstracts with IDs parsed out, use the following command:

-python requestNCBI.py <file with PMIDs> 1
+python requestNCBI.py fileWithPMIDs 1